On the Effectiveness of Transfer Learning for Code Search: Approach

-When analyzing the effects of the last filtering step (see \cref{tab:so_quality}), we realize that, even though we only removed questions and answers with fewer than three upvotes, the average number of upvotes increased for each programming language by at least a factor of five for the questions, and at least a factor of four for the accepted answers.
-Furthermore, while the average question length became slightly smaller, the average answer length became noticeably larger, both in the number of tokens and number of lines.

-Sometimes, the code answer contains comments, which further explain the answer.
-It should be noted that comments were explicitly removed from the pre-training data using a parser.
-Since the code snippets in \stackoverflow answers are not necessarily syntactically correct, we cannot use a parser to remove comments from the answer snippets.
-We could exclude non-parsable answers from the dataset, but not only would that reduce the size of our dataset, it is not necessary for our model to receive syntactically correct code because our model is purely token-based.
-This is one advantage over models that make use of syntactic structure in the code, such as \acp{ast}.
-Nevertheless, the fact that our pre-trained model has not seen comments will likely affect its performance during fine-tuning.

-\paragraph{Configuration} The fine-tuning procedure for code search closely follows the design by Husain \etal~\cite{husain_codesearchnet_2019}.
-We use the same multimodal embedding architecture with two encoder models, one for the natural language query and one for the source code snippet (see \cref{subsec:approach:mem}), and the same training objective, namely reducing the distance, \ie, cosine distance, between query and code vector in the vector space.
+The fine-tuning procedure for code search closely follows the design by Husain \etal~\cite{husain_codesearchnet_2019}.
+We use the same \ac{mem} architecture with two encoder models, one for the natural language queries and one for the source code snippets (see \cref{subsec:background:mem}), and the same training objective, namely reducing the distance, \ie, cosine distance, between query and code vector in the vector space.